mdelorme2/Mathematical_models_and_exact_algorithms_for_kidney_exchange_problems_with_immunosuppressants/Readme.txt

 - K is the maximum cycle size
 - L is the maximum chain length (only for the models allowing chains)
 - B is the maximum number of reserve arcs allowed
+- P is the probability for an arc that is not compatible to be half-compatible (only for the models considering half-compatible arcs)
+- S is the random seed (only for the models considering half-compatible arcs)
 ********

 Moreover, "CHAINS/_INPUT.rar" contains a txt-file for the newly generated test instances.